Garden Town (Lahore): History

 Garden Town was acquired in 1958 by the Lahore Development Authority, which at that time was called the Lahore Improvement Trust.
-Prior to that the majority of the land was being used for agriculture.
+Prior to that, the majority of the land was being used for agriculture.
 Due to its close proximity to Canal Road, it was a popular place to settle among businessmen.
-During the 1970s urban development increased significantly, when Punjab University opened its new campus along Garden Town's northern boundary.
-Development continued up until the 1980s and by the 1990s, most of the plots had been developed.
+During the 1970s, urban development increased significantly, when Punjab University opened its new campus along Garden Town's northern boundary.
+Development of the residential neighbourhood continued up until the 1980s and by the 1990s, most of the plots had been developed.

 Location

 Garden Town is located within the administrative town of Gulberg Tehsil.

 The borders surrounding Garden Town are: